Scorzion/IISER-Tech-Connect/README.md

 ## 🚀 Empowering the Tech Pulse of IISER Bhopal

-**IISER Tech Connect** is a web-based prototype I built to reimagine the Google Developer Group (GDG) on Campus experience at IISER Bhopal.
-The aim is to foster a vibrant, inclusive, and tightly-knit tech ecosystem that offers real opportunities for learning, mentorship, and industry exposure.
+**IISER Tech Connect** is a web based prototype I built to reimagine the Google Developer Group (GDG) on Campus experience at IISER Bhopal.
+The aim is to foster a vibrant, inclusive, and tightly knit tech ecosystem that offers real opportunities for learning, mentorship, and industry exposure.

 ## 💡 The Problem We're Tackling

 Despite the technical potential and research strength at IISER Bhopal, our GDG community has been facing a few pressing challenges:

-* **Interdisciplinary Disconnect:** There’s a notable gap when it comes to integrating students from Physics, Chemistry, and Biology into tech-driven efforts—limiting the scope of innovative, cross-domain solutions.
+* **Interdisciplinary Disconnect:** There’s a notable gap when it comes to integrating students from Physics, Chemistry, and Biology into tech driven efforts limiting the scope of innovative, cross domain solutions.

-* **Unstructured Growth & Mentorship:** Many juniors struggle with direction—there’s no consistent mentoring or long-term project engagement.
-Events often happen in isolation without continuity or real-world context.
+* **Unstructured Growth & Mentorship:** Many juniors struggle with direction there’s no consistent mentoring or long term project engagement.
+Events often happen in isolation without continuity or real world context.

 * **Weak Industry & Alumni Pipeline:** There's limited access to alumni in product-based tech roles and a thin connection with industry professionals—both critical for guidance, networking, and internships.

 ## 🎯 My Purpose-Built Solution

-**IISER Tech Connect** is my answer to these gaps—a centralized, purpose-driven platform to bring coherence, mentorship, and opportunity to our growing tech community.
+**IISER Tech Connect** is my answer to these gaps a centralized, purpose-driven platform to bring coherence, mentorship, and opportunity to our growing tech community.

-* **Interdisciplinary Collaboration:** Users can post or join research-oriented tech projects, encouraging scientists and engineers to collaborate and think beyond their silos.
+* **Interdisciplinary Collaboration:** Users can post or join research oriented tech projects, encouraging scientists and engineers to collaborate and think beyond their silos.

-* **Structured Mentorship Programs:** A built-in mentorship hub and guided learning paths give juniors the support they need to grow through pet projects and personalized development tracks.
+* **Structured Mentorship Programs:** A built in mentorship hub and guided learning paths give juniors the support they need to grow through pet projects and personalized development tracks.

-* **Increased Engagement & Visibility:** A central dashboard for all GDG activities—including personalized event recommendations—boosts community interaction and ownership.
+* **Increased Engagement & Visibility:** A central dashboard for all GDG activities including personalized event recommendations—boosts community interaction and ownership.

 * **Strong Industry + Alumni Gateway:** By integrating mentor profiles and professional connections, the platform opens new doors to insights, networking sessions, and career guidance from those already in the field.